ericcheungk11/laravel-permission-mongodb/README.md

 {
     use HasRoles;

-    protected $guard_name = 'web'; // or whatever guard you want to use
+    protected $guardName = 'web'; // or whatever guard you want to use

     // ...
 }